 Uranus (Aquarius cusp), and Uranus is found in the Twelfth House (Cancer), as is the Part of Fortune.

 Let's examine the astrological significators in greater depth.

 What do we find in the southwest quadrant, or in all of the quadrants for that matter?

-In the chart at right, note the preponderance of planets in the left (self) hemisphere.
+In the chart at left, note the preponderance of planets in the left (self) hemisphere.
 Note that the major stellium is located in Taurus (southeast), and is square Pluto in Leo (northeast).
 Pluto

 is trine Vesta/Venus and their complement in Aries, however, possibly indicating social expression in some type of art but more importantly, because Vesta/Venus is the focus at the base of the kite formation (Neptune R, Pluto,